 Sword in the forest: blood on the snow.

-And with that he turned to retrace his steps into his forest between worlds.
+And with that he turned to retrace his steps into his own forest between worlds.
 Across the flat oval of snow, down the slip-sliding road and then across the ice-bridge of curled hues.
-He stopped just before he came to the eastern side, looking about to see if he could see any Nahrimin moving about; he could not, but then his attention was brought to focus on one point.
-And he was ever after only looking at one point, craving trumping fear.
+He stopped just before he came to the eastern side, looked about fearfully to see if he could see any Nahrimin moving about; he could not.
+He relaxed, but then his attention was brought to focus on one point, and his heart began to beat franticly.
+And he was ever after only looking at that one point, craving trumping fear.

 “I hear you are being marginalised,” she said.